 |Stormwater Phase 2: Boundary Street to Soccer Field||In Design||Early 2023|

 |Stormwater Phase 4: Connect Panther Hollow||In Design||Early 2024|

 Locations & Schedule

-Start Date: Design started May 2018.
-Construction: Summer/Fall 2020 (anticipated).
-Will begin after permits are approved.
+Start Date: Design Started: May 2018.
+Construction Expected: 2022 (will begin after permits are approved)

-Completion Date: Design Completion: Spring/Summer 2020.
+Completion Date: Design Completion: 2021.
 Construction Completion: There are multiple phases to the overall Four Mile Run Stormwater Project.
 Work will continue for several years.